Soljourner/CodeBased/examples/QUERY_LIBRARY.md

-# CodeBased Example Queries
+# CodeBased Query Library

+**For Kuzu syntax basics and troubleshooting, see [QUERIES.md](../docs/QUERIES.md)**

-This document contains a comprehensive library of Cypher queries for analyzing codebases with CodeBased.
-These queries are particularly useful for AI agents and developers who need to understand code relationships and dependencies.
+This document contains a comprehensive library of advanced Cypher queries for analyzing codebases with CodeBased.
+These queries are particularly useful for AI agents and developers who need to understand complex code relationships and perform detailed analysis.

+⚠️ **Important**: CodeBased uses Kuzu's Cypher dialect.
+All entities use `file_path` property (NOT `file_id` or `module_path`).

 ## Table of Contents